-Welcome to Kahikatea Farm, a 16 acre farm designed according to 'permaculture' principles.
+We are lucky enough to be kaitiaki of 16 acres which we have been designing according to permaculture principles.
 At Kahikatea Farm we are growing our soils, growing a food forest, growing our children and their future.
-We are growing our knowledge, and growing our community.
-In our nursery we grow over 200 varieties of certified organic perennial vegetable seedlings, edible and medicinal herbs, companion plants, bee plants and useful shrubs and trees.
-Read more...
+We are growing and sharing our knowledge, and growing our community.
+In our certified organic nursery we grow over 350 species of perennial vegetables, culinary and medicinal herbs, pollinator and pest control plants, shrubs and trees – everything you need for your permaculture system in a one-stop shop – including NZ’s largest range of medicinal herbs.
 Whether you have an apartment balcony, an urban garden, a lifestyle block or a large farm we can supply top quality, site-specific plants plus advice on how and where to plant.
-We also run gardening, permaculture and food forest workshops and courses, and provide consultancy services.
+We also run gardening, permaculture and food forest workshops and courses.

 We invite you in through our website to find out what we do here, to share our journey

 We hope you may be inspired to join us on a tour or course,